-As with most people, I like to think that I can react appropriately in most social situations and not come across as an obnoxious boor.
+As with many folk, I like to think that I react appropriately in most social situations and not come across as an obnoxious boor.
 Sometimes the situation just gets the better of you.

 Once a week I travel down to the land of freedom, usually using a combination of bicycle and public transit.
 An only-for-motor-vehicles tunnel along the route prevents anyone from riding a bike the entire distance.
 The bus portion of the trip is a great way to catch up on podcasts.
 The customs officials on both sides of the border have asked bicycle riders to not wait in the line of cars, so riding a bicycle can sometimes even be faster than driving.

-Put the podcast on hold and took the headset off for this brief interchange.
+Put the podcast on hold and took out the earphones off for this brief interchange.

-Well, the other cyclist noticed and commented on the fact that I was riding a Gary Fisher brand of mountain bike.
+The other cyclist noticed and commented on the fact that I was riding a Gary Fisher brand of bicycle.
 He mentioned that he used to ride the trails of Mount Tam with Gary Fisher, back in the day.
 While I've never met Gary Fisher, I did know that he is considered one of the "inventors" of the mountain bike.
 He worked with some other pioneers to convert Schwinn clunkers into rugged two-wheelers that could handle the trails of Mt.
 Tamalpias in Marin County, California.

-Since we were the only two sporting helmets and Lycra, we were already automatic bike brethren.
-My acknowledging that I knew a bit about the modern history of mountain bikes cemented the bond.
+Since we were the only two sporting helmets and Lycra, we were automatic bike brethren.
+My knowing a bit about the modern history of mountain bikes cemented the bond.
 Kept the headphones off as we boarded the bus, sat down across the aisle from my new acquaintance, and we continued the conversation.

 He started telling me about an adventure resort he used to run in Baja California.
-Along with mountain biking, the resort offered its guests the opportunity to go surfing, wind surfing, and kayaking.
-It seemed natural for me to mention that a woman I used to work with at the New Games Foundation started an ocean-kayaking tour company for whale watching in the Gulf of California.
+Along with mountain biking, the resort offered its guests the opportunities to go surfing, wind surfing, and kayaking.
+It seemed appropriate for me to mention that a woman I used to work with at the New Games Foundation started an ocean-kayaking tour company for whale watching in the Gulf of California.

 I was trying to be polite, and also trying to not sound like an egomaniacal, me-too compulsive liar of any topic that came up.
 For a while, I even thought I was doing a pretty good job.